nathancurtis7/CyberSecurity-Home-Lab/README.md

 # Cybersecurity Home Lab

 ## Overview
-This repo documents my personal cybersecurity home lab used to develop hands-on skills in networking, detection, SOC operations, and attack simulation.
+This repo documents my personal cybersecurity home lab used to develop hands-on skills in networking, detection, SecOps, and attack simulation.
 The lab is designed to mirror a small enterprise-style environment with clear separation between attacker, victim, and monitoring systems.

 ## Repo Map